jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab7.rst

    |lab-7-6|

 #.
 Click the :guilabel:`Send` button and examine the response.
 The ``state``
-   may already be ``COMPLETED``, however, it's a good practice to explicitly check for this.
+   may already be ``COMPLETED``, however, it is a good practice to explicitly check for this.

 #.
 Click the ``Step 12: View the Transaction Status`` request in the folder and